Centrifugal pump: Centrifugal pumps for solids control

 An oilfield solids control system needs many centrifugal pumps to sit on or in mud tanks.
 The types of centrifugal pumps used are sand pumps, submersible slurry pumps, shear pumps, and charging pumps.
 They are defined for their different functions, but their working principle is the same.

+Centrifugal pumps are also widely used in industrial operations such as chemical processing, pharmaceuticals, food manufacturing, water treatment, and boiler feed applications.
+Their ability to handle large flow rates with relatively low maintenance makes them suitable for continuous-duty environments.

 Magnetically coupled pumps

-Magnetically coupled pumps, or magnetic drive pumps, vary from the traditional pumping style, as the motor is coupled to the pump by magnetic means rather than by a direct mechanical shaft.
-The pump works via a drive magnet, 'driving' the pump rotor, which is magnetically coupled to the primary shaft driven by the motor.
+Magnetically coupled pumps, magnetic drive, sealless or canned pumps, vary from the traditional pumping style, as the motor is coupled to the pump by magnetic means rather than by a direct mechanical shaft.
+The pump works via a drive magnet, 'driving' the pump rotor, which is magnetically coupled to the primary shaft driven by the motor, or the motor rotor sits inside the pump's working fluid while the stator sits outside, separated by a metal cylinder or "can".
 They are often used where leakage of the fluid pumped poses a great risk (e.g., aggressive fluid in the chemical or nuclear industry, or electric shock - garden fountains).
 Other use cases include when corrosive, combustible, or toxic fluids must be pumped (e.g., hydrochloric acid, sodium hydroxide, sodium hypochlorite, sulfuric acid, ferric/ferrous chloride or nitric acid).
-They have no direct connection between the motor shaft and the impeller, so no stuffing box or gland is needed.
+They have no direct connection between the motor shaft and the impeller, or all moving parts are in the working fluid so no stuffing box or gland is needed.
 There is no risk of leakage, unless the casing is broken.
 Since the pump shaft is not supported by bearings outside the pump's housing, support inside the pump is provided by bushings.
 The pump size of a magnetic drive pumps can go from few watts of power to a giant 1 MW.